shibumi/shibumi.dev/content/posts/kubermatic-on-hetzner.md

 ---

 Hello and welcome to another article about Kubernetes.
 In this article we will go through the Kubermatic installation on Hetzner Cloud.

-## DISCLAIMER
-**If you follow this tutorial you may or may not have a working cluster.
-I do not recommend this article as setup guide yet, because I still have some issues with it.
-If you scroll to the bottom you will see that I have created a cluster, but it is not ready yet, due to seed/cluster communication problems.
-I am currently working on a fix.**

 But first of all let us go through a few questions:

 ### What is Kubermatic and why do I need it?